romcal/romcal/docs/general-usage.md

 Get the liturgical day(s) that match the provided criteria.

-If the `outputOptionalMemorials` is set to `true`, you might obtain multiple liturgical days for one date: the default weekday and the possible optional memorials.
+If the `strictMode` is set to `true`, you will obtain strictly on item per day.
+Optional memorials or commemorations are not outputted.

 ```javascript
 // Types: getLiturgicalDay(dateOrKey: Date | string): RomcalCalendar